Italian submarine Luigi Torelli

 Italian submarine Luigi Torelli was a Marconi-class submarine of the Italian navy during World War II.
 The vessel operated in the Atlantic from September 1940 until mid-1943, then was sent to the Far East.
 After Italy's surrender in 1943, the Luigi Torelli was taken over by Nazi Germany's Kriegsmarine, then, in the waning months of the war, the Japanese Imperial Navy.
-It was one of only two ships to serve in all three major Axis navies, the other being the Italian submarine Comandante Cappellini.
+It was one of only two ships to serve in all three major Axis navies.
+The other, also an Italian submarine and a sister submarine of Luigi Torelli, was Comandante Cappellini.

 Construction

 Luigi Torelli was built at the Oto shipyard in La Spezia, Italy.
 One of six boats of the Marconi-class submarine, which were laid down on 15 February 1939, Luigi Torelli was launched on 6 January 1940.
 Designed as an ocean-going vessel, she was intended for operations both in the Mediterranean and in the Atlantic.

 Service history

 When Italy entered World War II in June 1940 the Luigi Torelli was still completing its training and shakedown period.
 Afterward, it conducted a short reconnaissance mission in the Gulf of Genoa, and was then dispatched to the Atlantic to Bordeaux in occupied France to serve in the Italian submarine flotilla there.

 Between 11 and 29 September 1940, the Luigi Torelli was assigned to patrol an area just off the Azores Islands.
 On 5 October 1940, she reached Bordeaux.
 In the following weeks, the boat left port several times and made short practice missions.

 On 15 January 1941 Luigi Torelli, under the command of Primo Longobardo, sighted a small convoy and sank the Greek vessel Nemea, the Norwegian vessel Brask and the Greek vessel Nicolas Filinis.
 A fourth vessel was also damaged, but escaped due to the foul weather.

 This was one of the few examples of an Italian submarine achieving great results while participating in a Wolfpack attack, according to Regia Marina Italiana.

 Two weeks later, the Luigi Torelli sank the British vessel Urla.
 In July 1941, she sank the Norwegian tanker Ida Knudsen.
 A year later, she sank the British vessel Scottish Star and the Panamanian motor tanker Esso Copenhagen.

 The Torelli was the first submarine to be attacked by an Allied Vickers Wellington using the Leigh light, on the night of 3 June 1942 at roughly 70 mi off the Spanish coast, suffering considerable damage but managing to reach the port of Avilés and, after an attempt to reach Bordeaux ended when an Australian Short Sunderland attacked the submarine and inflicted further damage upon it, it ended up in Santander; after emergency repairs, the submarine managed to exit the port (where the Spanish authorities intended to intern it) with a stratagem, and safely reached Bordeaux on July 15.